-Amazon: You can return an item 30 days after it is shipped.
-Most items shipped from October 1 to December 31, 2020, can be returned for free until January 31, 2021.
+Amazon: You have 30 days to return most items after they are shipped.
+But, this holiday season, items shipped from October 1 to December 31 can be returned for free until January 31, 2022.

 Best Buy: You can return most items 14 days after purchase.
-However, if you purchase an item between October 13 and January 2, the return window has been extended through January 16 for most items.
+However, if you purchase an item between October 18 and January 2, the return window has been extended to January 16, 2022.

 Costco: You have 90 days from the date you receive an item to return select electronics and appliances

-GameStop: You can return an item within 7 days for a full refund or30 days to exchange an item.
+GameStop: You can return an item within 7 days for a full refund or within 30 days to get an identical exchange.

 Staples: You have 14 days to return furniture or technology items.
-However, Staples the return window for items purchased from November 15 to December 24 has been extended to January 25, 2021.
+However, the return window for items purchased from November 8 to December 24 has been extended to January 24, 2022.

-Target: You have 90 days to return for most unopened merchandise, but only 30 days for electronics 15 days for Apple products.
-However, the return window for items purchased between October 1 and December 25 has been extended to January 25 for electronics and January 10, 2021, for Apple products.
+Target: You have 90 days to return most unopened merchandise, but only 30 days for electronics and 15 days for Apple products.
+However, the return window for electronics purchased between October 1 and December 25 has been extended to January 24, 2022, and January 9, 2022, for Apple products.

 Walmart: You have 90 days to return most items except wireless phones, which need to be returned within 14 days.
 However, the return window for items purchased between November 1 to December 25 has been extended to January 25, 2022.